vatpac-technology/sops/docs/terminal/curtin.md

 | R806A-B         | 10 or 12 |

 !!! tip
     [Coordination requirements](#acd-to-cin-tcu) exist between ACD and TCU when aircraft are requesting clearance to operate in an SUA that has not been activated.
-Controllers performing the role of ACD should ensure they coordinate with TCU before providing clearance.

 ### Special Use Airspace
 <figure markdown>